iamwrong/knowledge_sharing/software_documentation/README.md

-Documentation as part of the software development process should also be included in the estimations and planing.
+Documentation as part of the software development process should also be included in the estimations and planning.

 [Properties of good documentation]